Be Bushfire Ready

 Springdale

-about 5 years agoI have been asked to pass on my thoughts regarding bushfire preparedness and being part of the Bushfire Ready Community.
+over 5 years agoI have been asked to pass on my thoughts regarding bushfire preparedness and being part of the Bushfire Ready Community.

 Back in 2015 we were living in Victoria and made the trek to Denmark for our eldest grandson’s first Christmas.
 My father and stepmother were living on the border of the Adelaide Hills and Barossa Valley in SA.
 Dad was a stubborn old man with memory loss issues and Lyn having just been diagnosed with Lewy Body Dementia and was in a secure unit at the Gumeracha Hospital in the Adelaide Hills.
 A fire started in a previously unknown area...
 Continue reading